mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 //                               ^?
 ```

-Let's stop to notice a few things
+Let's pause for a minute to note:

 - The return type for an interface is `:number`, and for the type alias it's `=> number`
 - Because we provide types for the functions `add` and `subtract`, we don't need to provide type annotations for each individual function's argument list or return type